Acute Kidney Injury

 • Intrarenal (intrinsic kidney injury, often from prolonged or severe renal hypoperfusion)

-• Acute tubular necrosis (ATN)—from prolonged prerenal azotemia, radiographic contrast material, aminoglycosides, nonsteroidal anti-inflammatory drugs (NSAIDs), or other nephrotoxic substances
+• ATN—from prolonged prerenal azotemia, radiographic contrast material, aminoglycosides, nonsteroidal anti-inflammatory drugs (NSAIDs), or other nephrotoxic substances

 • Glomerulonephritis (GN)